LeBoucEtMistere/DistributedChallenges/tutorial/src/02-echo.md

     EchoOk { echo: String },
 }
 ```
 This tells the Rust compiler to generate an implementation of both the `Clone` and `Debug` traits for the `EchoPayload` enum, this is what we call "deriving traits".
+Here this work because Rust already ships a default implementation of these traits for all the types contained in our enumeration (`String` in this case).

 ### Implementing the main loop of our server